 - Hover the cursor over the point you want to delete.

-- Press and hold the Alt key.
-A minus will appear in the bottom right corner of the cursor.
+- Hold down the Alt key.
+A minus sign will appear in the lower right corner of the cursor.

 - Click the left mouse button.
 The point has been deleted.

-- Another good option: if you select the point with the Move tool and delete it with the Delete key, Figma will not connect the neighboring points and a separate contour may form inside the layer.
-This method is ideal if you are deleting individual contours, for example, unnecessary elements of the uploaded icon to simplify it.
+- Another good option: if you select the point with the Move tool and delete it with the Delete key, Figma will not connect neighboring points and a separate path may form inside the layer.
+This method is ideal if you are deleting individual paths, for example, unnecessary elements of the uploaded icon, to simplify it.

-Points can also be added outside existing lines.
+You can add points outside of existing lines.
 In this case, the vector object will consist of several contours.

-At certain stages of work, especially before exporting the icon in SVG format, it may be necessary to convert all lines to outlines.
-That is to convert the stroke to closed shapes with fill.
-This is required so that the icons are displayed correctly in the browser.
+At certain stages of work, especially before exporting the icon in SVG format, it may be necessary to convert all strokes to outlines.
+That is, convert the stroke to closed paths with fill.
+This is required so that the icons display correctly in the browser.
 After this operation, you will no longer be able to adjust the stroke thickness or any of its other properties, except for color.
-Therefore, perform this operation as the last step.
+Therefore, perform this operation as a last step.
 There are several ways to convert:

 - Select the vector object and press Ctrl+Shift+O or Shift+Command+O on MacOs.